-St. Aloysius postpones luminaries service to April 8 - The Vicksburg Post
+St. Aloysius postpones luminaries service to April 7 - The Vicksburg Post

-The event was set for Wednesday night but teacher Joan Thornton, who works with the seniors on the event, said the rains that passed through the area Wednesday morning raised concerns about placing the luminaries on Balzli Field.
+The event was set for Wednesday night but teacher Joan Thornton, who works with the seniors on the event, said the rain that passed through the area Wednesday morning raised concerns about placing the luminaries on Balzli Field.

-“The field is soaking wet and we were afraid that even if the weather went through that the water would seep through the bags and they won’t stay lit.
+“The field is soaking wet and we were afraid that even if the weather went through that the water would seep through the bags and they won’t stay lit,” Thornton said.

-Holding the luminaries April 8, after Easter, she said, will give people the opportunity to walk the labyrinth “in joyful celebration and thanksgiving of the resurrected Christ.”
+Holding the luminaries on April 7, after Easter, she said, will give people the opportunity to walk the labyrinth “in joyful celebration and thanksgiving of the resurrected Christ.”

 St. Aloysius’ luminaries event involves small paper bags with candles set in the form of a prayer labyrinth.